 A nice woman we met recently was excited to hear about our little farm.
 She came out to buy new potatoes.
 She followed us from the root cellar to the kitchen (where our scale is), taking note of the herb garden, green house, dairy, and the raw milk cheddar that was just then in the wall press.
 “I have a friend you really remind me of,” she exclaimed.
 “Are you really into health foods and natural stuff?”

 Oddly, we are not.
 People often seem to make the assumption that a person who raises his own food without chemicals must be “really into health foods and natural stuff,” by which is meant, we suppose, all organic foods, no sugar, no soda, no junk food, no caffeine, no alcohol, no white flour; yoga, tai chi, zen . . . our eyes begin to glaze.
-The idea is that we raise all this really good healthy stuff because we want to make sure we are eating the freshest, healthiest, most organic food we possibly can, with the goal, again we suppose, of being so healthy that approaching germs take one look and simply turn around and go the other way.
-Thus we may live eternally, and not miss out on any of the good stuff coming to us.
+The idea is that we raise all this really good healthy stuff because we want to make sure we are eating the freshest, healthiest, most organic food we possibly can, with the goal, again we suppose, of being so healthy that approaching germs take one look and simply turn around and go the other way, so that we may live eternally, and not miss out on any of the good stuff coming to us.

-What we are about isn’t “health food”, but farming.
+What we are about isn’t “health food”, but food, and farming.
 We do what we do, not so that we can eat the healthiest food known to man and God – we farm because we love to farm.
 We live this way because it is how we like to live.
 We keep a garden, raise bees, butcher our own hogs, chickens, steers, deer, or what have you, because we like doing it.
-In the process – lengthy and often painful – of teaching ourselves how to do the million-and-one things you have to learn when you start farming, find out just how unprepared you are, and just keep going anyway, we have also come to have a very pleasing diet.
-It tastes good, gives us energy, lets us sleep at night, and has not yet made any of us fat, so we like it.
-It also happens to be organic, and, more significantly to us, “fresh and local”, not to mention dirt cheap.
+In the process – lengthy and often painful – of teaching ourselves how to do the million-and-one things you have to learn when you start farming, find out just how unprepared you are, and just keep going anyway, we have also come to have a very healthy and enjoyable diet.
+It tastes fabulous, gives us energy, lets us sleep at night, and has not yet made any of us fat, so we like it.
+It also happens to be organic, nutrient dense, and, more significantly to us, “fresh and local”, not to mention dirt cheap.
 Aside from a little cash for seed, feed (a factor we are always trying to minimize), tractor fuel, calves, chicks, and such, all we have in our food is our labor, and, as we already said, we like farming.

 Beth once worked as office staff for a doctor, answering phones, billing (this was pre-computers), and filing.
 Introducing her to the filing system, the doctor impressed upon her: “A file lost or misplaced isn’t a problem; it’s a catastrophe.”
 His point took a while to sink in, but once grasped, it has remained a principle applicable in many situations.
 Lost information, or bad information, isn’t a problem; it’s a complete halt to progress.